 Want to know more about all things mental health?
 Self -care?
 Or even sleep?
 Or where to access support and services around mental health on campus?
 Mental Health Educator or Student Leaders will answer the best to their abilities all things related to mental health!
 No questions off the table, this is a safe, brave and open space to get answers to your questions.

 Decolonizing as Healing (Workshop)

 Note: This an advanced workshop.
 If your class, program, organization, or department is heavily involved in topics such as social justice, equity, ethnic studies, or systematic oppression you can request this workshop.
 Otherwise, it is recommended that you attend/request one of the other mental health workshops prior to requesting/attending this workshop.

-In this workshop, participants will be able to critically examine how health and wellness has been shaped in their lives through the I's of oppression and recognize how we can heal holistically by following steps to decolonize (naming, reflection, and action).
+In this workshop, participants will be able to critically examine how health and wellness have been shaped in their lives through the I's of oppression (ideological, institutional, interpersonal, internalized) and recognize how we can heal holistically by following steps to decolonize (naming, reflection, and action).
 Participants will be able to identify the resources within oneself and around us to heal: physically, emotionally, and mentally from our internalized oppression.

-If you’ve ever thought to yourself, “I want to eat healthy, but it’s too expensive,” then this workshop is for you!
-Join us as we learn about how to make healthy eating choices on a budget, including meal planning and grocery shopping tips and tricks.
+If you’ve ever thought to yourself, “I want to eat healthy, but it’s too expensive,” then this virtual workshop is for you!
+Join us as we learn how to plan, shop for, and prepare healthy and budget-friendly meals.